 Volunteer with Pandas in China

-Pandas are some of the most cute animals in the world but the sad reality is they are on the brink of extinction, there are estimated only to be around 1-2,000 alive in the world today.
-The good news is there are efforts being made by international wildlife organisations to help save these creatures and you can apply to volunteer with pandas and help conservation efforts.
+Pandas are some of the cutest animals in the world but the sad reality is they are on the brink of extinction, there are estimated only to be around 1-2,000 alive in the world today.
+The good news is there are efforts being made by international wildlife organisations working to save these creatures and you can help join conservation efforts.

 Volunteering Programs with Pandas

 The first panda center was established in 1987 in Chengdu, China with the aim of helping, rehabilitating and releasing pandas back into a natural environment.
 This region of China is very close to the pandas natural habitat.
 Thousands of international participants have played a role by volunteering in China to help pandas and there are options all year round.

 You will get to learn more about these amazing animals, experience life in a totally different culture, get to see pandas close up and also make a difference to their future.
 These placements are fantastic if you are looking for for a new experience or you would like to gain hands on veterinary based work!
 It is also a way for you to do more than just make a donation.